Subscribe For Free!

 Find us on Facebook

 This time last year, I was involved in an accident that I was blessed to walk away from.
 I was traveling through a green light, when a car made a left turn in front of me, and came to a stop in the middle of the intersection.
 And just like that, my bike had t-boned into the car’s passenger door and I hit the ground.
 As I picked myself up, there were a few things that went through my mind.
 I immediately gave thanks for still being alive.
 My second thought was, “What do I do next?”
-Our friends at Law Tigers helped us sort out what to do at the scene of an accident.
 Here are some basic tips that can help you after the crash:

 If you have been in a motorcycle accident, remain at the scene unless you require immediate medical attention.
 If you are able to do so, check those involved in the accident for injuries and administer first aid.
 Call an ambulance and the police, if necessary.
 Try to notify oncoming traffic to proceed with caution by placing flares or using vehicle hazard lights.